jamescherti/compile-angel.el/README.md

 ![](https://raw.githubusercontent.com/jamescherti/compile-angel.el/main/.images/made-for-gnu-emacs.svg)

 The **compile-angel** package automatically byte-compiles and native-compiles Emacs Lisp libraries.
 It offers two global minor modes:
-- `(compile-angel-on-save-mode)`: Compiles when an .el file is modified and saved.
+- `(compile-angel-on-load-mode)`: Compiles .el files before they are loaded.
-- `(compile-angel-on-load-mode)`: Compiles an .el file before it is loaded.
+- `(compile-angel-on-save-local-mode)`: Compiles .el files whenever the user saves them.

 These modes speed up Emacs by ensuring all libraries are byte-compiled and native-compiled.
 Byte-compilation reduces the overhead of loading Emacs Lisp code at runtime, while native compilation optimizes performance by generating machine code specific to your system.